Skip to Main Content

 Cross River Bank savings overview

-Cross River Bank does well on many of the most important factors for those looking for a savings account.
-It offers a top-tier APY with the I Connect Savings account, and there’s no minimum to open an account and there are no monthly fees.
-Moreover, there are no withdrawal limits for Cross River Bank’s savings account.
+Cross River Bank does well on many key factors for those looking for a savings account.
+The I Connect/E Connect Savings account earns an above-average APY, requires no minimum deposit to open, and charges no monthly fees.

 Pros